Neurojedi/Brain-Tumor-Segmentation-using-3DUNet/README.md

-A work on Brain Tumor Segmentation on BraTS Dataset using 3D U-Net.
+A work on segmentaing brain tumors on BraTS Dataset using Pre-trained and Fully-trained 3D U-Nets with commonly used loss functions to assess the effect of loss function on generalization error.